Waverley-Christian-College/major-project-application-programming-interface/README.md

 Features:

-	- Searches for high volatility or low volatility companies: Bosco Cai
-	- Highlights high volatility and low volatility within a time period
-	- Show multiple graphs for users to compare volatility levels: Marcus M
+	- Show multiple graphs for users to compare volatility levels:
-	- Comparing companies based on high volatility and low volatility
-	- Volatility Scoring System: Andrew Carter
+	- Volatility Scoring System:

+## Show Multiple Graphs:

+This feature will ask how many companies the user wants to see,

+then it will ask the user what companies they want to see based on how many companies the user wanted to see

+the program will generate and plot all the companies the user wants to see onto a graph

+the graph shows the prices of all the companies over a certain amount of time

+## VSS